 PIs should be easy to reach so call their office and ask for references.
 A trustworthy PI would not refuse this request.

 Depending on the location, the PI may not be legally obliged to have a license.
-However, it is easy to say that the more professional and trustworthy PI do have an official license to practice.
+However,professional and trustworthy investigators do have an official license to practice.
 Also, ask about their training and where they have received their certification.

 All professional PIs should have insurance that covers them for any injuries they may suffer on the job.
 However, this insurance is just as important for the client as it is for the PI themselves.
 The insurance ensures that the client is not liable for anything that might happen to the PI while investigating their case.